Info for Volunteers

 - Signage - installing trail signs, trailhead kiosks, and cairns.

 The feeling of accomplishment at the end of a trail project is what keeps many of our volunteers coming back year after year.
 Trail work is incredibly rewarding.
 At the end of the day, there is tangible evidence of your hard work and the improvements you have made to the trail will last for years to come.
 It doesn't come easy though.
 Trail work is physically demanding and often requires a lot of problem solving and improvisation.
-No project will be easy.
+No project is just a "walk in the park."
+You don't need to be a world class athlete to join, but you do need to keep pace with the crew.

 - Easy: Project requiring a short hike and less demanding physical work.
 All aspects of the day, including hiking and trail work, can be self-paced.